kristen770/kristen770/README.md

 * Using NLP to build a tool that aims to strengthening classrooms by empowering teachers to self analyze the patterns of questioning used in their classroom.

 #### 📕 Currently Reading:
-* Professionally: *Cracking the Data Science Interview* by Maverick Lin
+* Professionally: *Building a Career In Data Science Interview* by Emily Robinson and Jacqueline Nolis

 * Personally: *The Boy in the Field* by Margot Livesey